 If you are covered by the VDI Plan, you are not eligible to file a claim with the state.
 You must report your disability to MetLife.
 Call ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu choose the "disability" option.
-For TDD and international assistance, please see the "For More Information" section.
+See the For More Information section for detailed instructions, including TDD and international assistance.
 You also can call MetLife directly at 1-888-830-7380.